geds3169/WINDOWS/README.md

 # When you copy or download the powershell files, you must first execute two commands in order to avoid format errors and that they are executed in UTF8

+1- Open PowerShell ISE copy and paste this lines:

+$PSDefaultParameterValues['Out-File:Encoding'] = 'utf8'
+$PSDefaultParameterValues['Get-Content:Encoding'] = 'utf8'

+2- Select "RAW":
+3- copy the contents of the script and paste it into PowerShell ISE;
+4- then save the file '.ps1';
+5- Execute the script.

 -----------------------------------------------------------------------------------------------------------------

 #########################################